PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

   CONFIG_CAN - Enables CAN support (one or both of CONFIG_STM32_CAN1 or
+    CONFIG_STM32_CAN2 must also be defined) CONFIG_CAN_EXTID - Enables support for the 29-bit extended ID.
+Default Standard 11-bit IDs.
-    CONFIG_STM32_CAN2 must also be defined) CONFIG_CAN_FIFOSIZE - The size of the circular buffer of CAN messages.
+ CONFIG_CAN_FIFOSIZE - The size of the circular buffer of CAN messages.
     Default: 8
   CONFIG_CAN_NPENDINGRTR - The size of the list of pending RTR requests.
     Default: 4